microsoft/aitour-get-started-with-fabric/lab/tutorial-3-query-data.md

 4. Enter the name for the KQL Queryset: +++*TutorialQueryset*+++ and select **Create**.
 5. Select the *Tutorial* database as the data source for the KQL queryset then select  **Connect**
-6. Select **Create**.
-    A new KQL queryset is created and opens in the KQL Queryset editor.
+6. A new KQL queryset is created and opens in the KQL Queryset editor.
 It's connected to the *Tutorial* database as a data source, and is pre-populated with several general queries.

 ## Write a KQL query